-- Leading, training and monitoring classroom teachers and ensuring the expectations of classroom teachers are consistently being met by each teacher in the faculty. - Managing behaviour within the faculty, including proactively identifying patterns in behaviour and taking action to respond to these patterns.
-This will include the analysis of calls to On Call, homework records, detentions, etc. in order to identify the need for any support.
-Where needed for any reason, intervention at faculty level should be implemented. - Proactively engaging with parents and supporting with reintegration meetings for incidents within the faculty. - Celebrating the positive achievements and behaviours of students within the faculty by implementing the Rewards and Recognition Policy. - Monitoring students on report within the faculty. - Ensuring a Faculty On Call Shadow Timetable is in place. - Ensuring excellent attendance and punctuality to lessons within the faculty. - Ensuring excellent behaviour at transitions between lessons, on the corridors around the faculty. - Ensuring students attend lunchtime and after school detentions within the faculty. - Participating in the following duty rotas: lunch time and after school detention, lunchtime and On Call. - Leading the Subject Leaders to support the delivery of the Behaviour Policy. - Ensuring the implementation of the Behaviour Policy within the faculty is in line with the Equality Policy and fulfils the Public Sector Equality Duty. - Supporting reasonable adjustment for students with special educational needs or disabilities within the faculty. - Ensure that planning and resource preparation within lessons removes any potential barriers for learning.
+• Leading, training and monitoring classroom teachers and ensuring the expectations of classroom teachers are consistently being met by each teacher in the faculty.

-- Monitoring the quality of cover work and behaviour in cover lessons. - Following up on behaviour concerns from cover lessons.
+- Managing behaviour within the faculty, including proactively identifying patterns in behaviour and taking action to respond to these patterns.
+This will include the analysis of Class Charts Analytics data.
+Where needed for any reason, intervention at Faculty level should be swiftly implemented, using the whole school coaching approach via the Learning and Teaching Team. - Proactively engaging with parents and carers and supporting with reintegration meetings for incidents within the faculty. - Celebrating the positive achievements and behaviours of students within the faculty by implementing the Rewards and Recognition Policy. - Monitoring students on report within the faculty. - Ensuring a Faculty On Call Shadow Timetable is in place. - Ensuring excellent attendance and punctuality to lessons within the faculty. - Ensuring excellent behaviour at transitions between lessons, on the corridors around the faculty. - Ensuring students attend after school detentions. - Participating in the following duty rotas: after school detention and On Call. - Leading the Subject Leaders to support the delivery of the Behaviour Policy. - Ensuring the implementation of the Behaviour Policy within the faculty is in line with the Equality Policy and fulfils the Public Sector Equality Duty. - Supporting reasonable adjustment for students with special educational needs or disabilities within the faculty.
+Ensure staff are supported to apply IEPs in the context of the subject. - Ensure that planning and resource preparation within lessons removes any potential barriers for learning. - Monitoring the quality of cover work and behaviour in cover lessons. - Following up on behaviour concerns from cover lessons. - Taking a leadership role around the school, proactively supporting YLCs with the conduct of students around the school.